7 Alabama Beaches We Can’t Get Enough Of

 Dauphin Island West End Beach

-• Sand: Bright white sugar-sand, soft on the feet.
+Sand: There is bright white sugar sand that is soft on the feet.

-• Parking: Pay to park – large parking area.
+Parking: Pay to park.
+There is a large parking area.

 east-end-beach-dauphin-island-alabama